plone/training/theming/index.rst

 Plone Theming
 =============

-:About: Adjusting the visual representation of Plone with Diazo
+:About: Adjusting the visual representation of Plone with :term:`Diazo`
 :Level: All levels

+**Training Objective**

+The most important objective of this training is to explain how to adjust the layout and design of a Plone site.
+It will cover basic customizations you can do :term:`TTW` in your Plone site, as well as advanced theming methods and tools to create stunning themes for your Plone website based on existing HTML templates.

+This training is **not** about:

+- How to write JavaScript and integrate it into Plone
+- How to create designs or templates used for the advances theming

 .. toctree::
    :hidden: